 Amazon provides many open source integration in the AWS platform including Jenkins and GitHub.
 It also acts friendly with Linux servers.

-The pricing of AWS support plan is based on a sliding scale tied with a monthly usage.
+The pricing of the AWS support plan is based on a sliding scale tied with monthly usage.
 The bill will be much high for a heavy user.

 The Azure users are billed on a flat monthly rate.

-The compliance offerings of Amazon AWS includes the certifications in DISA, ITAR, FIPS, CJIS, HIPPA and more.
+The compliance offerings of Amazon AWS include certifications in DISA, ITAR, FIPS, CJIS, HIPPA, and more.
 It provides security by which only the screened persons are able to access the cloud.
-AWS is a must for agencies who handle sensitive information.
+AWS is a must for agencies that handle sensitive information.

-Microsoft Azure has more than 50 compliance offerings which include the certifications in DISA, ITAR, FIPS, CJIS, HIPAA.
-Azure also provides the same level of security as that of Amazon which sets up the permissions by which only the screened persons are able to access the government level cloud.
+Microsoft Azure has more than 50 compliance offerings which include certifications in DISA, ITAR, FIPS, CJIS, HIPAA.
+Azure also provides the same level of security as that of Amazon which sets up the permissions by which only the screened persons are able to access the government-level cloud.

-Azure windows admins can simply integrate on-premises windows server with cloud instances for creating a hybrid environment.
+Azure windows admins can simply integrate on-premises windows servers with cloud instances for creating a hybrid environment.
 SQL database and Active Directory tools work well with Azure.

-Azure has strong support for hybrid cloud services with platforms like Hybrid SQL Server, Azure StorSimple and Azure Stack.
-The Azure Stack is a new hybrid cloud platform which allows you to bring full public Azure functionality for your own on-premises data centres.
+Azure has strong support for hybrid cloud services with platforms like Hybrid SQL Server, Azure StorSimple, and Azure Stack.
+The Azure Stack is a new hybrid cloud platform that allows you to bring full public Azure functionality for your own on-premises data centers.
 This uses the same pay-as-you-go pricing model which offers for its public cloud.

 Advantages of AWS